MicrosoftDocs/dataexplorer-docs/data-explorer/add-cluster-connection.md

 # Add a cluster connection in the Azure Data Explorer web UI

-This article describes how to add a cluster connection in the Azure Data Explorer web UI, and how to manage multiple clusters across different user accounts or Azure AD directories.
+This article explains how to add a cluster connection and manage clusters across different user accounts or Azure AD directories in the Azure Data Explorer web UI.

 ## Prerequisites